• Pricing

 Don't handle

-<a data-action="cart" data-product-image="/img/9512942_1150.webp" data-product-name="Black Hoodie" data-product-price="15990" > Add product to cart </a>
+<a data-action="cart" data-product-image="/img/9512942_1150.webp" data-product-name="Black Hoodie" data-product-price="15990" > Add a product to the cart </a>

 <a data-action="modal" data-modal-id="form567" > Show pop-up </a>

-<a data-action="none" data-goal="my_custom_goal" href="#anchor" > Go to anchor and run the goal "my_custom_goal" </a>
+<a data-action="none" data-goal="my_custom_goal" href="#anchor" > Follow the anchor and run the goal "my_custom_goal" </a>

 To open images as the lightbox in a pop-up, use the [data-lightbox="IMAGE_URL"] attribute.
 Specify the alt attribute to describe images.